Sasidhar-7302/amfoss/README.md

 completed task 1 just followed the instructions.
-completed task 2 read the questions and tok some references from internet to solve these questions. completed task 8 installed tesseract.ocr and followed a video in youtube how to do that. completed 1st,2nd,3rd problems in Task 13.
+completed task 2 read the questions and tok some references from internet to solve these questions. completed task 8 installed tesseract.ocr and followed a video in youtube how to do that. completed task 9 ceated an blog about my tasks and its details. task 10 is not completed yet but saw videos about that should do problemsets. task 11 wrote the code for pong game but i have to rectify some mistakes like the score count i have to rectify that. completed 1st,2nd,3rd problems in Task 13. completed tasik 14 band it in ubuntu in terminal it is an interesting task to do becaus of doing this i learnt many commands.

 Tasks haven't done
 task 3,